fabric8io/ipaas-quickstarts/quickstart/cdi/cxf/README.md

-Note that these instructions are out of date for v2.
-We need to update these soon.

 # REST with CXF and CDI QuickStart

 This quick start demonstrates how to create a RESTful (JAX-RS) web service using Apache CXF and expose it using CDI running in a Java standalone container.